michaelnicol/maze3d/README.md

 ## Installation

-There are mutiple different ways to install maze3d depending on the usage.
+There are multiple different ways to install maze3d depending on the usage.

 ```
 npm i maze3d